 Structure-based protein function annotation:

-Ala133Val lies in the disordered 1-to-1 linker region and is a perfectly conserved residue amongst mammalian species7-8.
-Alanine is generally a rather uninteresting residue.
+Ala133Val lies in the disordered β1-to-α1 linker region and is a perfectly conserved residue amongst mammalian species7-8 (see mammalian sequence alignment in Architecture of PrP).
+Alanine is, generally, a rather uninteresting residue.
 It is small, with a very short sidechain and therefore, is not particularly hydrophobic and is non-polar9.
-Substitution for valine, a C-branched hydrophobic residue, would introduce a greater degree of bulkiness ( 46.9 Å3)10 near the PrPC backbone and restrict the conformations the main chain can adopt at this position.
-Although valine prefers to reside within -strands (Betts MJ 2003), molecular dynamic simulation studies indicate that mutant Ala133Val disrupts the short anti-parallel -sheet by separation of strands 1 and 2 and this may represent the initial PrPC misfolding event11.
+Substitution for valine, a Cβ-branched hydrophobic residue, would introduce a greater degree of bulkiness (∆ +46.9 Å3)10 near the PrPC backbone and restrict the conformations the main chain can adopt at this position.
+Although valine prefers to reside within β-strands9, molecular dynamic simulation studies indicate that mutant Ala133Val disrupts the short anti-parallel β-sheet by separation of strands β1 and β2 and this may represent the initial PrPC misfolding event11.

 In silico Pathogenicity predictions:

 - Prediction: Unknown

 - Prediction: Non-pathogenic

 A stringent REVEL score threshold of 0.75 is applied, above which the variant is classified as pathogenic.